Choose from these 4 bundles menu bottom

 also known as Standard Work Chart or Layout Diagram

-A Spaghetti Diagram is a process mapping template that shows a floor plan of your work area, and graphically shows the walk paths of each worker, and which operations are done where, and how much of the thing being processed is stored where.
+A Spaghetti Diagram is a process mapping template that shows a floor plan of your work area, and graphically shows the walk paths of each worker, and which operations are done where, and how much of the thing being transformed is stored where.

 Download free trial spaghetti diagram (within Standard Work template)